juicedata/juicefs/docs/en/getting-started/for_local.md

 ### Hands-on Practice

-Next, create a JuiceFS file system using SQLite and AWS S3 object storage.
+Next, create a JuiceFS file system using SQLite and Amazon S3 object storage.

 :::note
 If the `myjfs.db` file already exists, delete it first and then execute the following command.